Rafael Hernandez (jockey): Major races

 At the 2014 Grey Stakes, Hernandez became a graded stakes race winner.
 As part of his wins, Hernandez has won the Marine Stakes four times as a Grade III competitor.
 He has been in first place at 24 Grade III, 17 Grade II and 3 Grade I races.
 During this time period, he finished in thirteenth at the Breeders' Cup Juvenile Fillies Turf during 2015.

 At Canadian Triple Crown of Thoroughbred Racing events, Hernandez had first places at the Queen's Plate during 2015 with Shaman Ghost and 2022 with Moira.
 After the event was renamed to the King's Plate, he re-won the event in 2024.
 In the Prince of Wales Stakes, Hernandez was second during 2015 and 2017.
 Additional second places by him were in 2020 and 2024.
 From 2016 to 2019, he was the Breeders' Stakes champion three times.
+Hernandez won this event during 2025.

 In Canadian Triple Tiara of Thoroughbred Racing events, Hernandez was second at the 2022 Bison City Stakes.
 At the Woodbine Oaks, he was first in that year's edition.
 At the Wonder Where Stakes, he won the 2020 event.

 Overall performance and personal life

-Hernandez received the Sovereign Award for Outstanding Jockey in 2020.
+Hernandez received the Sovereign Award for Outstanding Jockey for 2020 and 2025.
 In Equibase rankings for North American races, his best performances were eighth place in 2011 wins and twenty-seventh place in 2020 earnings.
 Hernandez has won over 3,200 races and accumulated more than $70 million in prize winnings.
 He is married and has three children.